d-kozak/mongo-assignment/Assignment.md

     ]
 );
 ```
-count the average overall rating
+Then I computed the average rating.
 ```js
 db.reviews.aggregate(
     [